I tried to make this list easy to understand, and I hope you’ll see it as a pocket guide on SEO writing best practices.

 - Long-tail keyword – more than 3 words

 Most short-tail keywords are already taken.
 The big guys in your industry have the resources and staff to create great content.
 They have been in the industry for a long time and have created lots of content and backlinks.
 They have domain authority.
 People trust them when it comes to certain topics.

 Their pages appear if you type one word into the search box.
 Depending on your industry, it will be difficult to outrank them for one or three words.

-So, when planning your SEO strategy, you should focus on long-tail keywords.
+So, when planning your Search Engine Optimization strategies, you should focus on long-tail keywords.

 Don’t focus on keywords like “business,” “business growth,” or “grow my business.”

 Focus on something like “how to build a business on Instagram.”

 Use tools such as:

 - Google Keyword planner

 - Amazon suggestions